-Applications for faculty positions that begin Fall 2022 will be accepted from August 2nd until December 8, 2021.
+Applications for all faculty positions that begin Fall 2022 will be accepted from August 2nd until December 8, 2021.

 Each year we seek candidates who have demonstrated commitment to excellence and leadership in undergraduate and graduate teaching, research, and/or service toward building an equitable and diverse scholarly environment.